Prosecutes and defends serious crime.

 Overview of Practice

-Prior to starting pupillage at Foundry, James worked as a criminal defence paralegal at leading firm Hickman and Rose.
-He assisted partners and associates in a range of cases involving allegations of violence, dishonesty, harassment, perverting the course of justice and sexual offending (both current and historical).
-James gained invaluable experience and knowledge at all stages of criminal process from early stages of investigation through to appeal and other post-conviction/acquittal matters.
+Prior to joining Foundry, James worked as a criminal defence paralegal at leading firm Hickman and Rose.
+He assisted partners and associates in a range of cases particularly focussing on allegations of sexual offending (both current and historical) and financial malpractice.
+James gained invaluable experience and knowledge of all stages of the criminal process from police investigation through to appeal and other post-conviction/acquittal matters.

 Whilst undertaking his legal studies James represented excluded children and their parents in school exclusion proceedings as a Communities Empowerment Network advocate.
-This involved both written and oral appeals, and James had a good degree of success in overturning decisions.
+He also taught debating to prisoners through the Vocalise project.